saybuser/FD-SAT-Plan/README.md

 Factored Deep SAT Planner (FD-SAT-Plan) [1] is a two-stage planner based on the learning and planning framework [2] that (i) learns the state transition function of a factored [3] planning problem using Binarized Neural Networks [4] from data, and (ii) compiles the sequence of learned transition functions into CNF and solve it using off-the-shelf SAT solver [5].

+## Improvements

+## Dependencies

+Data collection (input to training BNN [4]): Data is collected using the RDDL-based domain simulator [6].

+Training BNN: The publicly available code [7] is used to train BNNs.
+The final training parameters were recorded into bnn.txt and normalization.txt files.

+Compilation to CNF:

+Solver: Any off-the-shelf SAT solver works.
+In our work [1], we used Glucose SAT solver [5].

 ## References
 [1] Buser Say, Scott Sanner.
 Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models.
 In 27th IJCAI-ECAI, 2018.